Ten megatrends every investor should know about

 So what are the next big things?

-Consultancy EY has just released its new Megatrends report — the first since 2016 — and listed these ten areas as the next hot areas of innovation investors should get ready for:
+In Consultancy EY’s Megatrends report — the first since 2016 — it listed these ten areas as the next hot areas of innovation investors should get ready for:

-Traditional industries will merge and defy categorisation as companies from different discipines work together to deliver new concepts such as smart cities, lifestyle-as-a-service and precision health.
+Traditional industries will merge and defy categorisation as companies from different disciplines work together to deliver new concepts such as smart cities, lifestyle-as-a-service and precision health.

 “For example, automotive manufacturing, energy, technology, media and consumer products companies are coming together not just to reimagine the car as a product, but also to reimagine how we will move goods and people in the future,” EY says.